kazurayam/ashotwrapper/docs/index.md

 ### Save a screenshot of the current viewport in PNG

-The following code takes a screenshot of current viewport in the browser (not the entire page screen shot), save the image in a PNG file.
+The following code takes a screenshot of current viewport of the [target web page](https://www.iana.org/domains/reserved) in the browser (not the entire page screenshot), save the image in a PNG file.

         @Test
         void test_savePageImage() throws IOException {